matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 </ul>

 There is further information that will need to be kept in order to ensure an artwork can be preserved and displayed in the future.
 This can be either kept with the file or in other systems, like a database or Collection Management System.

+> “We prefer to have all the information about an artwork together, so we keep any files, display specifications, certificates and promotional documents within a folder structure in storage.”

+> “We need to keep track of individual files, in our Storage but also in our Collection Management System (TMS) and see specific information for each individual file.
+The most flexible and easiest way to do this within our systems is to give each component a unique identifier that connects directly to the Artwork Records in TMS, as well as Conservation Documentation.”

 #### Adhering to standards and best practices